 Independent sewing pattern brands are growing in popularity with several new ones launching each month.
 Do you feel the urge to design your own sewing patterns to sell, but are unsure of where to start?
 We spoke to Claire Garside of Simple Sew Patterns (who also used to run Sew Print pattern printing company) to find out all you need to know.
 So read on to learn how you can unleash your inner pattern designer!

 Where can you get sewing patterns printed?

-There are a few companies offering sewing pattern printing services including Net Printer and Patternsy and These companies offer a sewing pattern printing service for home sewers wanting to print their pdf patterns, or larger print runs for sewing pattern designers.
-Julia from The Flora Modiste has written a really useful guide to getting your sewing patterns printed, with tips on patternsheet and pattern envelope design.
+There are a few companies offering sewing pattern printing services take a look at our list of them here.
+These companies offer a sewing pattern printing service for home sewers wanting to print their pdf patterns, or larger print runs for sewing pattern designers.

 Is there a particular format patterns have to be designed in?
 Any recommended software to use?